eagle840/katacoda-labs/terraforminter/step2.md

 ```
 ?is nginxsite the name of the 'module' or the dir?

-Because this is an added module/resource, we need to rerun init, to allow tf to add it
+Because this is an added module/resource, we can rerun init, or get to install the modules/providers

-`terraform init`{{execute}}
+`terraform get`{{execute}}

 Running plan will now show the added module/file